cwingard/cgsn-parsers/README.md

 # CGSN Parsers

 Python modules and shell script utilities used to parse the raw data files logged by the custom built CGSN data logger systems.
-Resulting parsed data is saved in .JSON files for further processing, analysis and plotting.
+Resulting parsed data is saved in JSON files for further processing, analysis and plotting.

 The parsers convert the data from the different formats found in the raw log files (binary, ASCII, ASCIIHEX, mixed ASCII/binary) into a common format (JSON) that can be used for further processing and analysis.
 They do not convert the